dastrukar/hdest-stance_indicator/readme.md

 ### hdstance_scalex, hdstance_scaley
 Determines the scale of
-the stance and speed indicator.
+the indicators enabled and the box shadow.

 ### hdstance_offsetx, hdstance_offsety
 Determines the offset of